 We have done the arithmetic and the costs are almost identical, what do we do now?

-Although we would be surprised if the numbers were that close, we do understand that a bespoke interior could raise the costs of a rental vehicle to a similar level as the outright purchase cost.
+Although we would be surprised if the numbers were that close, we do understand that a bespoke interior in an event vehicle could raise the costs of a rental vehicle to a similar level as the outright purchase cost.
 If this were to happen then we need to look at the operational side of the equation.

 On the operational side you have the hire of one or more staff to drive the vehicle, the vehicles insurance, both road and public liability in addition there are maintenance, repairs and if the worst came to the worst recovery and repair costs, not to mention fuel, oils etc.